nicolas-cusan/breakpoint-helper/README.md

 Small helper library to work with layout breakpoints\* in Javascript.

-> \*layout breakpoints: browser window widths at which styles/functionality changes to adapt for wider/narrower screens
+> \*browser window widths at which styles/functionality changes to adapt for wider/narrower screens

 ## Core functionality